 At the time, top executives in the industry told Tom he was wasting his time shooting HD; they believed the format would die.
 But Tom’s vision proved clear and, as he predicted, HD did not die, but became a household phrase.
 As soon as it came out, Tom upgraded to the Sony F-900, then the Sony F-900R HD cameras and continued to build a well-shot, properly-lit, and carefully-logged stock library.
 After compiling over 500 hours of HD material, Tom sold his HD library to a private foundation.

-Tom switched in 2009 to shoot in Ultra High Definition (UHD) with the RED ONE 4K digital cinema camera, now upgraded to the RED DRAGON 5K & 6K systems.
+Tom switched in 2009 to shoot in Ultra High Definition (UHD) with the RED ONE 4K digital cinema camera, and now films with the RED 8K system.
 The UHD library currently contains over 200 hours of logged material that is sold through the office and stock agencies.

 Rather than diving on SCUBA, Tom uses CCR (closed circuit rebreather) technology when filming underwater.
 The very first rebreather Tom used was the Emerson, in 1964, with the US Naval Warfare Group, SEAL Team One, in Vietnam.
 Later, the US Fish and Wildlife Service certified Tom on the LARS-5 CCR so he could film a sea otter project.
 In the late 1990’s, Tom and Dennis Coffman, his second cameraman for 15 years, started using the US Navy CCR 15-5.
 Shortly thereafter, they were introduced to the British APValves Inspiration CCRs.